-The front cabin fuse panel contains main switches and indicators for the equipment on your boat.
+The fuse panel contains main switches and indicators for the equipment on your boat.
+Heavy-duty fuse panels and air conditioning fuse panel are located at the aft of the boat.

 - The shore power main switch needs to be off when connecting to shore power.
-In addition, the main switch protects the boat from an overcurrent fault and a ground fault. - The shore power indicator light is on when the shore power is connected and off when disconnected.

-• The generator replacement system on/off switch needs to be pressed down to turn on the backup power supply if there is a fault in the generator replacement system.
+In addition, the main switch protects the boat from an overcurrent fault and a ground fault. - The shore power indicator light is on when the shore power is connected and off when disconnected. - The generator replacement system on/off switch needs to be pressed down to turn on the backup power supply if there is a fault in the generator replacement system.
 When the system works normally, the switch is up.